loxilb-io/loxilbdocs/docs/token.md

 ## 1. Overview

-Due to continuous requests for authentication in the LoxiLB REST API, a token-based authentication feature has been added to enhance security.
+LoxiLB REST API now supports OAuth2 token-based authentication feature to enhance security.
 With this update, authentication is now mandatory for API requests, improving the overall security of LoxiLB operations.

 ### Differences from the Previous API